Duckonaut/hyprload/README.md

     - `exec-once=$HOME/.local/share/hyprload/hyprload.sh`

 # Setup
-1. Before asking for plugins, should add the path to the Hyprland headers in the Hyprland config.
-[Config variables](#configuration)
-2. To have hyprload manage your plugin installation, create a `hyprload.toml` file (by default, next to your `hyprland.conf` config: `~/.config/hypr/hyprload.toml`
+1. To have hyprload manage your plugin installation, create a `hyprload.toml` file (by default, next to your `hyprland.conf` config: `~/.config/hypr/hyprload.toml`
-3. Fill it out with the plugins you want.
+2. Fill it out with the plugins you want.
 It consists of one array, named plugins, in which you can provide the installation source in various ways.
 Example:
 ```toml
 plugins = [
     # Installs the plugin from https://github.com/Duckonaut/split-monitor-workspaces